collective/collective.portlet.group/README.rst

 display all members of a group with an mailto link.
 You have also a mailto link for the group that let you contact every members at once.

-This addon can run with cynin_.
+This addon is target first for cynin_.

 Credits
 =======